Cislunar-Explorers/FlightSoftware6U/OpticalNavigation/core/find_algos/README.md

 Description: Uses k-means clustering to classify pixels as either being part of a body or not.
 Could be helpful in classifying bodies.

 ## <code>find_with_threepoint.py</code><br>
-Status: 🟩Experiemntal, potentially viable<br>
+Status: 🟩Experimental, potentially viable<br>
 Primary Developer: Adam Nasir<br>
-Description:
+Description: Performs circle detection using three points which lie on the edge of a circle.